Beady Eye: NME Awards

 Beady Eye's debut album Different Gear, Still Speeding was shortlisted for XFM's New Music Award to find the best debut album from a British band in 2011.
 Their debut single "The Roller" was announced as the best selling vinyl single of 2011 in the UK.
-Follow up release "Millionaire" was the second best selling, and "The Beat Goes On" was fifth.
+The follow-up release "Millionaire" was the second best selling, and "The Beat Goes On" was fifth.
 The documentary Start Anew?
 A Film About Liam Gallagher and Beady Eye won the People's Choice Lovie Award, while "Shine A Light" was nominated for Q Awards' Best Video.